 WE ARE BUILDING A FIELD

-Using dance to address health and wellbeing to empower individuals and inspire social change.
+of every body using dance to empower individuals and inspire social change.

 THE FILM SERIES

-Amplifying stories of dance changing lives and disrupting mental health, wellbeing, and empowerment programming for underserved youth around the world.
+Amplifying stories of dance changing lives and offering innovative approaches to wellbeing, mental health, and empowerment programming for underserved youth around the world.

 THE DANCE + SOCIAL JUSTICE CONFERENCE

-A full-day event in inspiring places, convening experts, dancers, and activists to share methods, models, and movement for impact.
+A two-day event in inspiring places, convening experts, dancers, and activists to share methods, models, and movement for impact.